 - Can you have alcohol?
 An occasional glass of wine or beer is ok, but the empty calories in alcohol can slow down weight loss and encourage food cravings, so it’s best to avoid alcohol.

 What I learned by reading so many honest customer reviews

 After reading scores of positive and negative reviews, I feel that they support the ratings given to Nutrisystem by trusted sources like U.S. News.

 The diet is very convenient, and scores well for short-term weight loss.
-Generally it works well for busy people who don’t mind microwaving most of their meals.
+Generally the portion control is effective and meal delivery works well for busy people who don’t mind microwaving most of their meals.